aistis-/checksum-compare/README.md

-It is a task for 2014 Erasmus+ intensive program in Portugal.
-This is a The scripts searches the second folder files if they exist in the first folder.
-It compares by checking files checksums.
+The script takes all first folder files checksums and compares it with the second folder files.
+Does not work with subfolders.
+Originally it was used to check if the file content was fully recovered after file delete and restore.

 ```python compare_files.py /path/to/folder1 /path/to/folder2```